adrianabreu/dailynasapicsbot/README.md

 ## Usage

-If you wanna host yours, just download it, modify the config.js in config folder with the required parameters and enjoy!
+If you want to host yours, just download it, modify the config.js in config folder with the required parameters and enjoy!